makersacademy/rps-challenge/README.md

 # RPS Challenge - Tom Solution

-## Instructions to user -
+## Instructions to user

 This is a simple web app that allows the user to input a name and play rock paper scissors against the computer.
-The player chooses an move, the computer's move is randomly selected and the winner is calculated and the result displayed to the screen.
+The player chooses a move, the computer's move is randomly selected and the winner is calculated and the result displayed to the screen.

 The player is then given the option to play again.